Camp Starfish Youth Service Weekend Information

 - 1-2 fleece blankets to use inside or on top of bag

 - Bug repellant, sun screen and lip balm

 - Large plastic bag or laundry bag for dirty/wet laundry

 - Work gloves

 - Games and sports equipment

-While much of the covenant uses broad language some aspects are very specific to ensure clear expectations.
-Failure to live into the covenant will ultimately be addressed by the Assistant Minister in conversation with Suzanne Pettit and the adult chaperones.
-Reprimands for minor infractions could include a conversation and additional responsibilities, but serious infractions could include the inability to participate in future service trips and being sent home.
+While much of the covenant uses broad language, some aspects are very specific to ensure clear expectations.
+Failure to abide by the covenant will ultimately be addressed by the RE Director in consultation with the adult chaperones.
+Consequences for minor infractions could include a conversation, but serious infractions could include not being able to participate in future service trips and being sent home.
 While we do not anticipate violations of this covenant, it is important to know that youth and adults will be held accountable for their actions.
 The covenant still leaves great freedom and opportunities for exploration during “off hours” and we hope the youth will take advantage of the opportunities available to them.